-Full time studies – Once you’ve applied to ontariocolleges.ca you will receive an acknowledgement package from Georgian.
+Full-time studies: Once you’ve applied to ontariocolleges.ca, you will receive an acknowledgement package from Georgian.
 In this package you will receive instructions on how to access Georgian’s Web for Admissions where you can check to see if anything is outstanding.

 Mature applicants to degree programs must meet all of the following criteria:

 - Must be 21 years of age or older by December 31 of the year of admission

 - Must not have been enrolled in a formal education program for at least one year prior to the beginning of degree studies (BScN, applicants must have been away from formal education for a minimum of two years)